-Step 3: "Many-in-one" annual reporting
+· Step 3: "Many-in-one" annual reporting

 The third step of annual compliance is to conduct annual reporting to multiple government bureaus.
-Starting from 2020, with the new Foreign Investment Law coming into force, the annual reporting to the local Administration of Market Regulation (AMR, which previously was called Administration of Industry and Commerce or AIC) and the annual combinative reporting were merged into one "many-in-one" annual reporting, under which the FIEs can submit all relevant information at once through the National Credit Information Publicity system (www. gsxt.gov.cn).
+Starting from 2020, with the new Foreign Investment Law coming into force, the annual reporting to the local AMR and the annual combinative reporting were merged into one "many-in-one" annual reporting, under which the FIEs can submit all relevant information at once through the National Credit Information Publicity system (www. gsxt.gov.cn).